 New Zealand First’s eternally puckish leader delivered a typically pugilistic key-note speech at the party’s annual gathering in Dunedin yesterday.
 But which sledges sledged the sledgiest?

-The New Zealand First leader took to the stage in Dunedin yesterday afternoon following a rousing, bagpiped Flower of Scotland.
+The New Zealand First leader took to the stage in Dunedin following a rousing, bagpiped Flower of Scotland.
 “We remember where we came from”, rasped the pin-striped, dotty-tied political colossus.
 And then he set about unleashing fiery missiles in every direction, to the delight of the assembled party faithful.

 Which of his speechified flames burned the brightest, pierced the sharpest, plunged deepest into the flesh of his demonstrably pathetic Johnny-come-lately so-called rivals?

 “John Key’s politics could be described as Keydashian.
 Keydashian politics: all photo opportunities, a fair bit of something else, and a shallow blokiness.”

 They loved this reference to an emerging new youth trend in Dunedin, and who can blame them?

 “Maurice!
 Maurice in one of the biggest economies in the world, on the west coast of America!
 So, I never thought in all the years I’ve watched Maurice in parliament that we was the sort of Castlereagh of the Pacific, or the Metternich of the Antipodes!
 I didn’t really think he was a diplomat … But there he is, another job for the boys.”

 Some highbrow historical references over Williamson’s appointment as consul in LA, to offset the Kardashian allusions.
 Kid got game.

 “His principles are about as genuine as his hair colour.”

 Harsh burn.
 Harsh.
 Maybe it was the sea of blue-rinse flinching before him, but even Peters looked a little shocked.
 “Was that a bit rough?” he asked.